ProCode2/dgen/README.md

 FLAGS:
     -b, --blueprint    Create json blueprint of the directory you are in.
     -h, --help         Prints help information
+    -r, --repository   Create json blueprint of a GitHub repository.
     -V, --version      Prints version information

 OPTIONS: